tina4stack/tina4-php/readme.md

 #### Hello World - A JSON result ####

-Any object pass back on the response is immediatelly assumed to be a JSON response.
+Any object pass back on the response is immediately assumed to be a JSON response.
 Try the following example.

 ```php
 <?php